ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## Conclusion

-This document outlines a robust strategy for implementing a decentralized advertising system in the Fediverse using ActivityPub.
-The proposed system addresses the core challenge of revenue generation, which has been a significant hurdle for the sustainability of the Fediverse.
+This document outlines a robust strategy for implementing a decentralized advertising framework in the Fediverse using ActivityPub.
+The proposed framework addresses the core challenge of revenue generation, which has been a significant hurdle for the sustainability of the Fediverse.
 By introducing a revenue model that respects user privacy and provides value to advertisers, we can ensure the longevity of the Fediverse.